ofbennett/nhs-prescribing-etl-pipeline/README.md

 <p align="center"><img src="./resources/map_viz.png" width="800"></p>
 </a>

-I order to more easily see the results of running interesting queries against the newly populated Redshift warehouse a web app was built and deployed.
+In order to more easily see the results of running interesting queries against the newly populated Redshift warehouse a web app was built and deployed.
 This shows a visualisation of patterns of GP prescribing across England.
 Different types of medication can be displayed - you can select the type of medication using the dropdown menu in the top left.
 The "total cost" to the NHS of medication prescribed by a practice within a medication category was used as a summary statistic of the "amount" prescribed.

 This web app was built using Flask, Plotly Dash and Mapbox and is currently hosted on a DigitalOcean instance [here](https://www.talktin.com).
 A Gunicorn production server behind a Nginx reverse proxy was used to serve the app.
 The whole setup exists in two docker containers built and run with docker-compose.